 She is currently working under Jimmy Woo with the Agents of Atlas super-team (however, it’s not a “mega” team, like the Avengers, the X-Men, or the Fantastic Four).

 Kismet, aka “Her”, aka “Paragon”, aka “Ayesha”, is an artificial life-form.
 She was created by the Enclave – a guild of scientists with world domination ambitions.
 She is the female counterpart of “Him” (Adam Warlock).

+However, when Kismet learned that her creators are trying to control her, she destroyed their citadel of science (Called “the Beehive”).
 As a result of her unique, genetically perfect physiology, Kismet Possesses godlike powers, such as the ability to absorb and manipulate cosmic energy that she uses very skillfully in combat situations.

-1 / 13.
-Captain Marvel
+13. Captain Marvel

 Former Air Force pilot, and NASA agent.
 The leader of the Avengers, and the commander of Alpha Flight.
 Captain Marvel is the most powerful female superhero in MCU.
 Until 2018 when Marvel’s film came out, she was the only leading female hero in the MCU (Captain Marvel and Wonder Woman are the premiere female superhero in comics.)

-The blue superhero gained superhuman powers after being caught in the blast of the Light-Speed Engine device that was powered by the Tesseract.
+Captain Marvel gained superhuman powers after being caught in the blast of the Light-Speed Engine device that was powered by the Tesseract.